joakimk/toniq/README.md

   - [ ] A failed job can be manually retried and/or deleted by running code in an iex prompt.
 * [x] Re-queues jobs that exist in redis when it starts so that server crashes won't make you loose jobs.
   - [x] Make persistance abstract, don't assume redis
-* [ ] Errors will only be reported if retries fail.
+* [x] Errors will only be reported if retries fail
 * [x] Consider renaming this since it's very hard to differentiate between exqueue and exq in spoken language
 * [ ] Add CI
 * [ ] Hex package